Mind-Inc/MCP-Beckn/OVERVIEW.md

 - MCP server implementation with proper request/response handling
 - Intent mapping for mobility, retail, and food domains
-- Mock implementation of Goose orchestration framework
+- Orchestration abstraction with pluggable engines
 - Simplified Beckn client with domain-specific request generation
 - Comprehensive documentation and examples
+- Testing utilities and simulation tools

 ## Next Steps

-1. **Integration with actual Goose framework** from Block
-2. **Real-world testing** with specific Beckn networks
+1. **Real-world testing** with specific Beckn networks
-3. **Enhanced NLU** for more sophisticated intent parsing
+2. **Enhanced NLU** for more sophisticated intent parsing
-4. **Production deployment** with monitoring and scaling
+3. **Production deployment** with monitoring and scaling
-5. **Community-driven enhancements** for additional domains
+4. **Community-driven enhancements** for additional domains
+5. **Implementation of additional orchestration engines**

 ## Contributing